stelligent/config-lint/README.md

 * Improve output - table format, JSON format
 * Add value_from to allow for dynamic data (again, see CloudCustodian)
 * Add ability to extend with a Lambda function
-* Add command line paramter for rules file or directory (currently hard-coded)
+* Add command line parameter for rules file or directory (currently hard-coded)
 * It's already big enough to warrant some automated tests